India orders Norwegian to leave country for protesting | DW | 27.12.2019

 Read more: India's Modi says new citizenship law is not against Muslims

-The new law, that the government has said eases citizenship rules for religious minorities from Bangladesh, Pakistan and Afghanistan, excludes Muslims because they face no persecution in those countries.
+The new law, which the government says eases citizenship rules for religious minorities from Bangladesh, Pakistan and Afghanistan, excludes Muslims because they face no persecution in those countries.

 Critics say the law discriminates against Muslims and is against India's secular constitution.

-Nationwide protests, which have raged for two weeks and left at least 27 people dead, were set to continue on Friday with mobile internet snapped in places and riot police deployed.
+Nationwide protests, which have raged for two weeks and left at least 27 people dead, were set to continue on Friday with mobile internet shut down in places and riot police deployed.

 -